stephomi/nomadsculpt.com/manual/docs/interface.md

 ### Pencil buttons

-If your style has buttons, you can set their function by enabling `Pencil button 1` and `Pencil button 2`.
+If your stylus has buttons, you can set their function by enabling `Pencil button 1` and `Pencil button 2`.
 Options are
 * None
 * Smooth
 * Mask